 Highlight: Steve’s Real Food chooses suppliers with US facilities who try to reduce their carbon footprint and are members of the Pet Sustainability Coalition.
 Ingredients are human-grade and USDA inspected meat from free-range animals.

-While Steve’s Real Food (View on Amazon) make the mistake of calling dogs carnivores and have a questionable ‘Classroom’ feature on their site that promises a Raw U education, their AAFCO approved pet food does seem to offer an easy way of feeding your pup a raw food diet, and it’s great that their ingredients are sourced in the US (helping to cut down emissions).
+While Steve’s Real Food (View Price on Amazon) make the mistake of calling dogs carnivores and have a questionable ‘Classroom’ feature on their site that promises a Raw U education, their AAFCO approved pet food does seem to offer an easy way of feeding your pup a raw food diet, and it’s great that their ingredients are sourced in the US (helping to cut down emissions).
 Steve’s Real Food also choose suppliers with US facilities who try to reduce their carbon footprint and are a member of the Pet Sustainability Coalition, with whom they work to try to improve their B Corp certification and sustainability practices.

 They use only human grade, USDA inspected, meat from free-range animals alongside whole foods to create tater-tot sized nuggets that are nutritionally complete and balanced.
 Plus, they’ve been in business since 1998 as one of the first commercial raw pet food brands.
 They’re also a bit more affordable than most other heavily hyped raw brands as they pride themselves on keeping things simple with low overheads and no fancy marketing.